Pulecz/BGames_tools/README.md

 ## verify_modpack.py

 Verifies a bunch of mods downloaded from Nexus in a target folder against $modpack.json provided by build_modpack.py.

 Mod is verified when checksum of the downloade_file is same as checksum of the entry for the mod in $modpack.json.

-Verified mod is then moved (or copied if moving failes) to MO_bin along with MO like meta files (except versions I guess) so Mod Organizer can work with it.
+Verified mod is then moved (or copied if moving failes) to MO_bin and MO like meta files are written (versions needs to be parsed) so Mod Organizer can work with it.

 Script will scan the current directory (where the script is launched) (or change that in variable target), excluding folders and *.meta files.

+### Usage
+* Copy the script to folder with your "local nexus mods repository" (folders are not supported yet)
+* Copy modpack.json from build_modpack.py to the same folder
+* Run verify_modpack.py and let it move/copy mods to new folder

 #### Options:
  - modpack_json = source.json